sergiossc/lloyd-lbg/README.md

 PUT FLOWCHART HERE!

-## 4. Prerequisites
+## 4. Required python packages
-4.1.
-This code was made in python3.6.
+* This code was made in python3.6.
-4.2.
-We need of the following aditional packages: matplotlib>=3.1.3; and, numpy>=1.18.1
+* We need of the following aditional packages: matplotlib>=3.1.3; and, numpy>=1.18.1

 To install these aditional packages try:
 $ pip install -r requirements.txt

-## Running a example
+## 5. Running an example
+1. 'profile.json' file
-### Setting up the 'profile.json' with overall parameters like this:
+* Setting up the 'profile.json' with overall parameters like this:

     "number_of_elements": [4, 16],  #this is the Nt values
     "variance_of_samples_values": [0.01, 0.1], # this is the variance of samples